PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

 Gives an estimate of the battery time-to-empty or time-to-full in minutes.
-The battery charge must have previously dropped and/or risen by a certain percentage to be able to estimate time-to-empty or time-to-full, respectively.
+The battery charge must have previously changed by a certain percentage to estimate time-to-empty or time-to-full.
 If the gauge has not accumulated enough history yet, this function returns [Result](./result.md#enum-class-result)::`NotReady`.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.